-Individuals are not the only ones who can owe a duty of care.
+Individuals are not the only ones who can owe a duty of care under the law.
 The law requires that the same standard be applied to business and organizations when certain relationships are established.
-Some examples of this are:
+Some examples of business duty of care include:

-When considering whether a defendant has breached his or her duty of care toward a plaintiff, courts will often ask the following:
+When considering whether a defendant has breached his or her duty of care toward a plaintiff, here are breach of duty of care examples that courts will often ask:

 - Did the defendant owe a duty of care to the plaintiff?
 If so, was it a general duty of care or was the duty of care based on a special relationship such as professional liability, medical liability, or premises liability?

 - Did the defendant fail to provide the same amount of care that a reasonable person would have provided in a similar position.

 - Did the defendant foresee the risk of harm to the plaintiff?
 If not, should the defendant reasonably have foreseen the risk of harm?